A Portable Diagnostic Platform Offering Affordable and Accessible Care

 CEO of Hemex Health

-To ensure seamless R&D and commercialization, Tata Elxsi established a global engineering network with R&D and engineering centers in India and the US and a network of suppliers and vendors.
+To facilitate smooth R&D and commercialization, Tata Elxsi established a global engineering network with R&D and engineering centers in India and the US, along with a network of suppliers and vendors.

-After the successful clinical validation studies, Tata Elxsi undertook product commercialization that included design for manufacturing, assembly and testing, compliance with the EU IVDR requirements and setting up a manufacturing vendor ecosystem in India.
+Following successful clinical validation studies, Tata Elxsi embarked on product commercialization, which involved designing for manufacturing, assembly and testing, ensuring compliance with EU IVDR requirements, and establishing a manufacturing vendor ecosystem in India.

 Accessibility and affordability are the key drivers for Gazelle.
-It was designed to provide affordable testing for the middle class in LMIC countries.
+It was designed to provide affordable testing for the low- and middle-income countries (LIMC).
 Advanced software technologies and hardware design utilizing consumer electronics components were critical to creating the right cost structure.
 That was a very strict design goal for both the reader and for the cartridges.

 Gazelle is currently marketed in 25 countries.
 All Gazelle units and cartridges have been sold with slightly over half in India and the others primarily in Africa, the Middle East, and Europe.